Summer Trips to Lowell Observatory

 Yoga on the Lawn

-Heritage Square with Holly White takes place every Saturday from Memorial Day to Labor Day.
+Yoga on the Lawn with Holly Zamora is back!
 There will be a $5 dollar drop-in, and make sure to bring a yoga mat and towel too!

 Location: County Courthouse Lawn – 200 N San Francisco St.